4LatinasOnMe/QuestLog-GameTracker/README.md

 ---

 *🎮 **QuestLog** - Your personal gaming companion, beautifully designed for the ultimate game tracking experience!*

+---

+## 🛠️ My Development Journey

+This project started because I was genuinely frustrated with my gaming habits.
+I'd see interesting games on Steam, YouTube, or from friends, then completely forget them days later.
+I tried spreadsheets, notes apps, even just memory - nothing stuck.

+**The "Aha!"
+Moment:**
+I was scrolling through my phone's app store and realized - I'm a developer!
+Why not build the exact solution I need?

+**What I Learned:**
+- Flutter is amazing for cross-platform development (this was my first serious Flutter project!)
+- The RAWG API is incredibly comprehensive for game data
+- Local storage with Hive makes the app feel instant
+- UI/UX matters - I spent hours tweaking animations and colors

+**Challenges I Overcame:**
+- 🐛 Real-time updates between screens (that was tricky!)
+- 🎨 Making the dark theme feel "gamer-ish" but still clean
+- 📱 Hero animations that work smoothly across all screens
+- 🔧 Setting up proper state management

+I'm sharing this because I want other developers to see that you can build something genuinely useful while learning new technologies.
+This app started as a scratch-my-own-itch project and became something I'm proud to show off.

+---

 ## 🚀 Getting Started